qmk/qmk_firmware/docs/feature_oled.md

 | 1 | 5 |   |   |   |   |
 | 0 | 4 |   |   |   |   |

-So those precalcualted arrays just index the memory offsets in the order in which each one iterates its data.
+So those precalculated arrays just index the memory offsets in the order in which each one iterates its data.

  ## OLED API